Engin-Boot/pong-stage-Rajmalbasha/Stage0/Menu.md

 When : user clicks new game button

-Then : trigger newgame module
+Then : trigger new game module

 ## Scenario : User choose to resume